jenskye/2cupsofArt/README.md

 <a href="http://2cupsofart.com"><img src="firetree.jpg" title="FireTree" alt="2cupsofart"></a>

-# Hello Artists of the world!
+# Raise your mugs
+  # Clean your brushes
+    # Mix your magical colors
+      # and sip that hot coffee of yours!

-    # a place where artists and coffee lovers' frienship sprouts...
+# A place where artists and coffee lovers' frienship sprouts...

 - [About MySELF](#aboutmyself)
 - [Gallery](Gallery.md)